Terms and Conditions

 If the charging arrangement is a fixed fee, the basis on which this is payable is detailed in our covering letter.
 There are circumstances where the fixed fee contract may be terminated with any further costs incurred by the Company charged on an hourly rate basis.
 Again, the circumstances under which situation may be triggered is detailed in the attached covering letter (if applicable).

-The fixed fees quoted in the covering letter (if applicable) assume that the matter will be straightforward.
+The fixed fees quoted in the covering letter (if applicable) assume that the matter will be straight forward.
 If this proves not to be the case then we will contact you.

 Disbursements include payments made by the Company on behalf of the client e.g. for such items as court fees, counsel’s fees, fees for medical reports, search fees, Land or Probate Registry fees etc. We have no obligation to effect such payments unless funds have been provided by the client for that purpose.
 VAT is payable on certain disbursements.
 We will indicate where possible the larger disbursements required at the outset of the transaction.
 Please note that you may set a limit to the charges and disbursements (excluding VAT) which we may incur without agreement with you which must be agreed in writing from you.
 If no written agreement is in place, no limit shall apply.